Zeno97/cordova-plugin-jitsi-meet-sdk/README.md

             //you are going to join into conference break;
         case "onConferenceJoined":
-            //you are full intered into conference
+            //you are full entered into conference
             break;
         case "onConferenceTerminated":
             //you left the conference